theforeman/theforeman.org/plugins/foreman_discovery/11.0/index.md

 Anaconda will fail to install the system after kernel reload.
 Also check if netmask, gateway and primary DNS server is present on the associated Subnet.

+Some graphic drivers renders console unusable after kexec.
+From image version 3.4.4 all KMS drivers were removed and kernel uses the default VGA 80x25 mode.
+Frozen console or graphic artifacts can be solved by choosing a different driver when using virtualization or selecting older hardware emulation version (VMWare version 4 or 5).
+When reporting graphic driver issues, attach "lsmod" output from discovered nodes and try to blacklist "kms" drivers as a workaround.

 ### 5.3.1 Unattended and semi-automatic mode

 All interactive screens can be fully automated via kernel command line that can